DSA Link

 9What is the Integrated Programme (IP) and which Singapore schools offer it?

-The Integrated Programme (IP) allows students to bypass the O-Level examination and proceed directly to a pre-university qualification after six years of secondary school — either the Singapore A-Levels, the International Baccalaureate (IB), or the NUS High Diploma.
-IP schools in Singapore include Raffles Institution, Raffles Girls' School, Hwa Chong Institution, Nanyang Girls' High School, NUS High School of Mathematics and Science, Cedar Girls' Secondary School, Anglo-Chinese School (Independent), Singapore Chinese Girls' School, St Joseph's Institution, Methodist Girls' School, River Valley High School, and Dunman High School.
-Most IP schools accept DSA applications.
+The Integrated Programme (IP) lets students skip the O-Level examination and move straight to a pre-university qualification after six years of secondary school — the Singapore A-Levels, the International Baccalaureate (IB), or the NUS High Diploma.
+The appeal is a broader, less exam-focused lower-secondary curriculum, since there is no national exam at the end of Secondary 4.
+IP schools include Raffles Institution, Raffles Girls' School, Hwa Chong Institution, Nanyang Girls' High School, NUS High School, Cedar Girls' Secondary School, Anglo-Chinese School (Independent), Singapore Chinese Girls' School, St Joseph's Institution, Methodist Girls' School, River Valley High School, and Dunman High School.
+Most of them admit a share of students through DSA, so a strong talent can be a realistic way in.
+Remember that an IP DSA offer is still conditional on the child meeting the IP minimum Posting Group (AL ≤ 22); some dual-track schools may convert it to an O-Level Counter-Offer if the PSLE result falls short.

 10What is a SAP (Special Assistance Plan) school in Singapore?

-SAP (Special Assistance Plan) schools offer a bilingual education environment where both English and Mandarin Chinese are used as primary media, with a focus on Chinese language, literature, and culture.
-There are 13 SAP schools in Singapore, including Hwa Chong Institution, Nanyang Girls' High School, Catholic High School, Maris Stella High School, Nan Hua High School, Nan Chiau High School, Anglican High School, and Chung Cheng High School (Main).
-SAP schools use Higher Chinese Language (HCL) examination grades (Distinction/Merit) in their PSLE COP notation instead of pure AL scores.
+SAP — Special Assistance Plan — schools offer an effectively bilingual environment in which both English and Mandarin Chinese are main languages of instruction, with a strong emphasis on Chinese language, literature, and culture.
+There are 13 SAP secondary schools in Singapore, including Hwa Chong Institution, Nanyang Girls' High School, Catholic High School, Maris Stella High School, Nan Hua High School, Nan Chiau High School, Anglican High School, Chung Cheng High School (Main), Dunman High School, and River Valley High School.
+Several are also Integrated Programme schools, so they sit among the most academically selective in the country.
+In PSLE COP listings, SAP schools usually carry a Higher Chinese Language (HCL) requirement, which is why their cut-offs are shown with an HCL grade alongside the AL score.
+If your child has genuine strength in Chinese language or culture, a SAP school may be a natural DSA fit — but DSA there still rests on a specific talent, not the language alone.

 11What is an Applied Learning Programme (ALP)?